Questions aren’t your only tools in an interview. Get creative with tangible stimulus to uncover quality stories and insights.

 You can also show them pictures of different ways the product could be.
 Maybe the refrigerator will have blue frosted glass, clear glass, or black tinted glass.
 Showing your participants digital images of these options gives them something to react to.
 They can compare and contrast the potential implications of different features and how they relates to their own use.

 Stimulus is a simple tool to help people better understand, evaluate, and articulate concepts.
-Whether too abstract or too narrow, stimulus makes any research topic relevant to a user’s everyday life and results in better information.
+Even where a research topic is very abstract or narrow, using one or more stimuli makes it relevant to the user’s everyday life and results in better information.